 - your ex-partner is bullying or intimidating, and puts you under pressure to sign the agreement.

-If you’ve both already agreed on what to include in your separation agreement, you need to each ask your own solicitor to check it and draw it up as a legal document
+If you’ve both already agreed on what to include in your separation agreement, you need to ask your solicitor to draw it up as a legal document.
+You should then ask your ex-partner's solicitor to review and check it’s fair and reasonable.

 When can I use a separation agreement?